-Add Workflows to manage the stages of service deployments.
+Add Workflows to manage the stages of Service deployments.
 Workflows define how a Service is deployed, verified, and rolled back, among other important phases.
-There are many different types or Workflows, from Basic to Canary, and Blue/Green.
+There are many different types of Workflows, from Basic to Canary and Blue/Green.

 Add a Pipeline to define the workflows used in deployment and verification.
 A Pipeline is a collection of one or more stages, containing workflows for one or more services and other deployment and verification steps.